Search

 Don’t forget to take care of your neck, arms, and legs as well!
 Instead of taking super hot showers, turn the heat down a notch and use a nourishing body lotion formulated for extremely dry skin to keep things smooth and glowing.

-Along with keeping up with a targeted skincare routine, it’s also important to lead a healthy, balanced lifestyle as well.
+Along with maintaining a targeted skincare routine, it’s also important to lead a healthy, balanced lifestyle.
 While healthy habits alone won’t ramp up estrogen production, they’ll certainly benefit the skin in other ways, like fighting free-radical damage.

 Flax seed and berries to fight estrogen deficiency